 - The child can be shown to have suffered ill-treatment or impairment of health or development as a result of physical, emotional or sexual abuse or neglect, and professional judgment is that further ill-treatment or impairment are likely or;

 - Professional judgment, substantiated by the findings of enquiries in this individual case or by research evidence, predicts that the child is likely to suffer maltreatment or the impairment of health and development as a result of physical, emotional or sexual abuse or neglect.

 - Known family history, including previous contacts with relevant agencies;

-- The Core Assessment undertaken following the initiation of the S47 enquiries; and
+- The Assessment undertaken following the initiation of the S47 enquiries; and

 - Written and verbal communications in the conference.

-The Chairperson must ensure that the conference elicits and records the views of each agency present or invited and the views of the parents and the child/ren, as appropriate.
+The Chair must ensure that the conference elicits and records the views of each agency present or invited and the views of the parents and the child/children, as appropriate.

 The Chair must make the decision about whether to make the child subject of a formal child protection plan.
 In so doing the Chair must take into account the views of other professionals, but they are not bound to them.
 Any dissent must be recorded.

-If a decision is taken that the child is at continuing risk of significant harm the Chairperson should determine (following discussion with conference members) which category or categories of abuse or neglect the child has suffered or is at risk of suffering (physical, emotional, sexual abuse or neglect).
-Only one category should be used in accordance with DCSF guidance and only in very exceptional circumstances should more than one be used.
-All multiple categorisations must be audited by the IRO Manager.
+If a decision is taken that the child is at continuing risk of significant harm the Chair should determine (following discussion with conference members) which category or categories of abuse or neglect the child has suffered or is at risk of suffering (physical, emotional, sexual abuse or neglect, see NYSCB Procedures Section 4: Recognition of abuse and Neglect for definitions).
+Normally only one category should be used and only in very exceptional circumstances may more than one be used.
+All multiple categorisations must be audited by an IRO Manager.